arnelenero/simpler-state/docs/recipe-transforms.md

 (a, b) => boolean
 ```

-The library provides `shallowEqual` for cases where the transform function returns an object with top-level properties derived from the entity state, as in this example:
+The library provides `shallowEqual` for cases where the transform function returns an object with top-level properties derived from the entity value, as in this example:

 **MainView.js**
 ```jsx